-The Badlands are covered by sparse vegetation and yet contain abundant wildlife.
-Most of the wildlife survives on the stretches of prairie habitats enclosed within the park.
-Visitors to the park can see a variety of Great Plains wildlife.
+The Badlands are covered by sparse vegetation but are home to abundant wildlife.
+Most of these animals survive on the stretches of prairie within the park.
+Visitors to the park can spot a lot of the Great Plains wildlife.

-While the bison, coyotes, and mountain lion pose the most threat to tourists and other wildlife today magnificent beasts of the past roamed around the Badlands eons ago.
+While the bison, coyotes, and mountain lion are most dangerous to tourists today, many more dangerous and magnificent beasts lived on the Great Plains in prehistoric times.

 The area has also yielded fossils of extinct species of turtles, crocodiles, snails, and birds.
-Badlands continues to draw the interest of paleontologists and biologists.
+Badlands attracts many paleontologists and biologists.

 Badlands National Park has incredible wildlife viewing opportunities.
 We saw bison, prairie dogs, and mountain goats among other animals.

-The Badlands Loop Road is officially known as Highway 240 and is among the Top 5 Scenic drives in the state.
-It is a two-lane paved road that takes visitors through the Northern unit of the Park.
+The Badlands Loop Road, officially known as Highway 240, is among the top 5 Scenic drives in the state.
+It is a two-lane paved road that takes visitors through the Northern Unit of the Park.

 Driving the Badlands Loop Road is exciting and amazing.
 The road has spectacular landscapes and many overlooks to explore the Badlands.

-The Sage Creek Rim Road is a gravel road that follows the North Rim of the Badlands Wilderness Area.
-This road provides additional opportunities to see Badlands Wildlife and landscape views.
-The time to travel this road is about an hour depending on how often you stop.
+The Sage Creek Rim Road is a gravel road along the North Rim of the Badlands Wilderness Area.

 Sage Creek Rim Road is an unpaved road with dramatic views and is great for wildlife spotting

-Badlands has many miles of varied designated hiking trails to satisfy even the most adventurous of explorers.
-Some of them pass over the flat ground while others take you uphill through Badlands formations.
-During our two days in Badlands National Park, we hiked a variety of different trails including the Door Trail, Window Trail, Fossil Exhibit Trail, and parts of the Castle Trail.
+During our two days in Badlands National Park, we hiked many of the park’s trails including the Door Trail, Window Trail, Fossil Exhibit Trail, and parts of the Castle Trail.

-However, my favorite trail by far was the Notch Trail and its exceptional views.
-The trail was strenuous, followed crumbling cliff edges at times, and to top it all had a vertical ladder to ascend the Badlands Wall.
-The view from the top of this trail was simply superb.
+The trail is strenuous, along cliff edges, and has a vertical log ladder to ascend the Badlands Wall.
+The view from the top is simply superb.

 Hiking in Badlands National Park is the best way to see unique views and spectacular vistas